castorini/anserini/docs/regressions-dl22-passage.md

 **IMPORTANT**: These runs are evaluated prior to dedup, so the scores will be slightly lower than the official scores (e.g., computed by NIST), which includes dedup.

-The "BM25 (default)"" condition corresponds to the `p_bm25` run submitted to the TREC 2022 Deep Learning Track as a "baseline".
+The "BM25 (default)" condition corresponds to the `p_bm25` run submitted to the TREC 2022 Deep Learning Track as a "baseline".
-As of [`91ec67`](https://github.com/castorini/pyserini/commit/91ec6749bfef206e210bcc1df8cd4060e7d7aaff), this correspondence was _exact_.
+As of [`91ec67`](https://github.com/castorini/anserini/commit/91ec6749bfef206e210bcc1df8cd4060e7d7aaff), this correspondence was _exact_.
 That is, modulo the runtag and the number of hits, the output runfile should be identical.
 This can be confirmed as follows: